RonMercier/advanced-keylogger/README.md

 ## SCREENSHOT

-**To take a screenshot, we will use the ImageGrab from the Pillow Module.**
+**To take a screenshot, you will use the ImageGrab from the Pillow Module.**

 Modules to install: